Skip to Main Content

 Example: Smith (2016, pp. 1-5) identified five key principles in project management.

-Citing multiple works by different authors in the same in-text citation
+Citing multiple sources by different authors in the same in-text citation

 Direct Quotations

-A direct quotation is the exact use of an author’s words from a written publication or a spoken speech (e.g lecture).
+A direct quotation is the exact words from a written publication or a spoken speech (e.g lecture).

 As Godfrey (2018, p.
 52) advised, "the appropriate number of quotations to use will vary according to the subject and type of assignment".